abhinav61/Movie_Recommendation_System/README.md

+# Due to the large size of the calculate_similarity.pkl , I have not uploaded the file.
+Please mail me at abhinavk806@gmail.com for the file

 # Movie Recommendation System

 A content-based movie recommendation system built with Python and Streamlit that suggests movies based on user preferences using machine learning techniques.